-Since the outgoing Executive Chair of the Board is not independent, nor is the incoming Chairman of the Board, Michelle Cormier acts as Lead Director.
+Since the Chair of the Board is not independent, Michelle Cormier acts as Lead Director.
 She oversees the responsibilities of the independent directors and assumes other responsibilities, which the independent directors as a whole might designate from time to time.
 Her role and responsibilities are set out in Schedule G to the Circular.